Aref-Shahbakhsh/photo_hider_plus/README.md

 http://cafebazaar.ir/app/?id=com.shahbakhsh.aref.photohider.jadid
 ```
 # Usage
-copy the source code and place  in your project , you dont need to resource file  becuse i dont use any special resource
+copy the source code and place  in your project , you dont need to resource file  becuse i dont use any special resource.

 enjoy !